 It’s possible that Rinvoq could cause weight gain.
 This wasn’t a side effect reported during studies of the drug in people with RA or psoriatic arthritis.
 However, it was a rare side effect in people with atopic dermatitis (also called eczema).

 In some cases, other medications for RA, such as methotrexate or corticosteroids, can cause weight gain.
 Some people who take Rinvoq with methotrexate or certain corticosteroids might have weight gain from the latter.

 If you notice changes in your weight, talk with your doctor.
 They’ll try to find out what’s causing them.

 Does Rinvoq cause a weakened immune system, and can this increase my risk for side effects?

 Rinvoq may weaken your immune system.
 This is because of how the medication works.
-With RA, your immune system attacks your own body, causing pain and damage to your joints.
+With the conditions Rinvoq treats, your immune system attacks your own body, causing certain symptoms.
 Rinvoq works by weakening your immune system to decrease your symptoms.

 Having a weakened immune system may lead to side effects, such as an increased risk of infections.

 Symptoms of a weakened immune system include getting sick frequently or having a cold or infection that won’t go away.
 If you have such symptoms, talk with your doctor.
 They can recommend ways to help strengthen your immune system.
 They may also recommend a different medication to treat your condition.